Allergies and asthma: They often occur together

-Most treatments are designed to treat either asthma or allergies.
-But a few treatments help with both conditions, for example:
+Most treatments are designed to treat either asthma or allergic rhinitis.
+But a few treatments help with both conditions.
+Some examples:

 You may need other medications to treat allergies or asthma, especially if your symptoms become severe at times.
-However, recognizing and avoiding the allergic substances that trigger your symptoms is the most important step you can take.
+However, recognizing and avoiding the substances that trigger your symptoms is an important step you can take.

 See more In-depth

 - What does asthma have to do with your allergies?
 Probably a lot.
 American College of Allergy, Asthma and Immunology. https://acaai.org/news/what-does-asthma-have-do-your-allergies-probably-lot.
 Accessed Jan.
 27, 2021.

 - Burks AW, et al. Middleton's Allergy: Principles and Practice.
 9th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed Jan.
 27, 2021.

 - Asthma 101.
 American College of Allergy, Asthma and Immunology. https://acaai.org/asthma/asthma-101.
 Accessed Jan.
 27, 2021.

 - Wenzel S. Treatment of severe asthma in adolescents and adults. https://www.uptodate.com/contents/search.
 Accessed Jan.
 27, 2021.

 - 2020 Focused updates to the asthma management guidelines: A report from the National Asthma Education and Prevention Program Coordinating Committee Expert Panel Working Group.
 Journal of Allergy and Clinical Immunology.
 2020; doi:10.1016/j.jaci.2020.10.003.